LEGOPurpleBrick/PurpleBrick/README.md

 * LEGO Batman: The Videogame*
 * LEGO Indiana Jones 2: The Adventure Continues
 * LEGO Star Wars: The Skywalker Saga

+*For these games, it's highly recommended to use [Brickbench](https://github.com/BrickBench/BrickBench) instead.